CSC-456000-Team/Leftover-Ingredients-/README.md

 - [ ] Users can login to their account by providing thier email and password they made.
 - [ ] User can enter a list of ingridents into a serach bar and get recipes that include those ingredients
 - [ ] Administartors can look at all users accounts and delete accounts
 - [ ] users can write comments on recipes.
+- [ ] users will be able to locate the nearest food pantry to donate their leftover ingridents
+- [ ] users will be able to view omepage
+- [ ] users will be able to view the about page

 ### App Walkthrough gif